-Figure 8.
+Figure 10.
 Logic diagram of D-latch.

-Figure 9.
+Figure 11.
 Timing diagram of D-latch.
 (Note that Q_0 is undefined when OE is high.)

-A logic diagram of a D-latch is shown in Figure 8.
+A logic diagram of a D-latch is shown in Figure 10.
 We will begin our consideration of the D-latch by examining the input section, called a D flip-flop.
 Data, D_0 , is provided at the D input.
 This input has no effect on the output, at Q, unless permission is granted by a "latch enable" or "clock" signal, LE.
 If the voltage at the enable input is high (5 V), the signal applied at the D input appears at the output, Q. After the data has been placed in the flip-flop, taking LE low (0 V, or ground) stores it.
 If the voltage at the enable input is kept low (0 V, or ground), the output remains at the previously enabled value independent of the present data level.
 Thus the flip-flop "remembers" a past input.
-Figure 9, shows an example of data input, D_0 , enable signal, LE, and output signal, Q, of the flip-flop as a function of time. a diagram such as this is known as a timing diagram.
+Figure 11, shows an example of data input, D_0 , enable signal, LE, and output signal, Q, of the flip-flop as a function of time.
+Adiagram such as this is known as a timing diagram..

 The second part of the D-latch is the output section.
-As shown in Figure 8, this section is a gated amplifier.
+As shown in Figure 10, this section is a gated amplifier.
 The output of the D flip-flop is connected to this amplifier, which also is connected to a line labeled OE, or "output enable."
 The asterisk means that this pin is "low true," i.e., for something to happen, this pin must be taken to 0 V, or ground.)
 If the OE line is not low, the data that is stored in the flip-flop can not be read and the output is undefined.
 It should be noted that data stored in the flip-flop remains in the flip-flop, even after it is read, until new data is stored using the procedure described in the preceding paragraph.

-The actual latch (the 74573) you will use in this lab is shown in Figure 10.
-The 74573 consists of eight D-type transparent latches with tri-state outputs.
+The actual latch (the 74373) you will use in this lab is shown in Figure 12.
+The 74373 consists of eight D-type transparent latches with tri-state outputs.
 When the LE input is HIGH (+5 volts), data at the Dn inputs enters the latches.
 When the LE input is HIGH the latches are transparent, i.e., a latch output will change state each time the corresponding D-input changes.
 When the LE input is LOW (0 volts) the latch stores the information that was present at the time the LE input changed from HIGH to LOW.
 When the OE input is LOW, the contents of the eight latches are available at the Qn outputs.
 When the OE input is HIGH, the outputs go to the high-impedance OFF state.
 The LE and OE inputs operate independently of each other.
 For example, operation of the OE input does not change the contents of the latches.
-The 74373 is identical to the 74573 except that the connections to the pins (the pin numbering changes).
-The Electronics Workbench simulation uses the 74373 since it does not support the 74573.
-Also, the Electronics Workbench simulated 74373 does not use standard notation for the control inputs, i.e., LE is labeled C, and OE is labeled OC.
+The Electronics Workbench simulation uses a simulated 74373 which does not use standard notation for the control inputs, i.e., LE is labeled C, and OE is labeled OC.
 These are minor differences and do not affect the electrical operation of the integrated circuit.